OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4733.md

 # Event ID 4733: A member was removed from a security-enabled local group

 ## Description
-Event ID 4733: A member was removed from a security-enabled local group
+This event generates every time member was removed from security-enabled (security) local group.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|